MONEI/Shopify-api-node/README.md

 ***
 Talk to Shopify API speaking node!

-Node module used by Nodify App to grab all Shopify API resources.
+Node.js module used by [Nodify App] (https://github.com/Shopfrogs/Nodify-App/) to grab all Shopify API resources.
 It also handles authentication and billing.

 ### Installation: